rafaelaqfc/Visualizing-Tuberculosis-Data-Using-Tableau/.ipynb_checkpoints/README-checkpoint.md

 After that initial EDA, other steps were done to further explore the data in the tuberculosis dataset to gain a better understanding of its contents.
 The actions taken include:

-- Understanding the meaning of Null or NaN values in certain columns and rows in the dataset.
+- Analyzing the meaning of Null or NaN values in certain columns and rows in the dataset.
 For example, some columns such as *Mortality of TB cases who are HIV-positive, per 1000.000 population low bound* and *Mortality of TB cases who are HIV-positive, per 100 000 population, high bound* had many rows with null values, which is expected in a dataset composed mostly of numbers with a spatial distribution;

 - Grouping the data dimensions into two relational hierarchies: (1) *Country/Territory or ISO Classification* which groups information from country/territory, region, ISO-2, and ISO-3 (abbreviations for classifying countries), and (2) *Methods to Derive Estimates* which groups the methods used to derive estimates of incidence, prevalence, mortality, and TBHIV (Tuberculosis with HIV incidence);